cournape/Bento/doc/source/guides.rst

 Retrieving data files at runtime
 ================================

 It is often necessary to retrieve data files from your python code.
+For example, you may have a configuration file which needs to be read at startup.
 The simplest way to do so is to use __file__ and refer to data files relatively to python code.
 This is not very flexible, because it requires to deal with platform idiosyncraties w.r.t. files location.
 Setuptools and its descendents has an alternative mechanism to retrieve resources at runtime, implemented in the pkg_resource module.

 Bento uses a much simpler system, based on a simple python module generated at install time, containing all the relevant information.
 This is an opt-in